-Our APA 1000 system and future products utilizing the adaptive phased array technology depend on license agreements with MIT to permit us to use patented technologies.
+Our APA 1000 system and future products utilizing the adaptive phased array technology depend on the license agreement with MIT, and our immunotherapy and gene therapy development and commercialization efforts utilizing the heat-activated gene technology depend on the license agreement with Duke University to permit us to use patented technologies.

 Our success depends, in substantial part, on our ability to maintain our rights under license agreements that grant us the rights to use patented technologies.
 We have entered into a license agreement with MIT under which we have exclusive rights to commercialize medical treatment products and procedures based on MIT's Adaptive Phased Array technology.
 The MIT license agreement contains license fee, royalty and/or research support provisions, testing and regulatory milestones, and other performance requirements that we must meet by certain deadlines.
-If we were to breach these or other provisions of the license agreement, we could lose our ability to use the subject technology, as well as compensation for our efforts in developing or exploiting the technology.
-Any such loss of rights and access to technology could have a material adverse effect on our business.
+In October 2015, the Company entered into an exclusive license agreement with Duke University regarding heat-activated and tumor-targeted immunotherapy and gene therapy.
+The license agreement with Duke University pertains to the patent rights of a Duke invention for the development of heat-activated and tumor-targeted immunotherapy and gene therapy for the treatment of cancers and other diseases.
+The Duke license agreement also contains license fee, royalty and/or research support provisions, testing and requirements that we must meet.
+If we breach these or other provisions of the license agreements, we could lose our ability to use the subject technologies and it could have a material adverse effect on our business.